aditya3691/Titanic_kaggle/README.md

 # Titanic_kaggle
-This is not an optimized version of the data
+This data set was downloaded from kaggle to predict if a passenger would survive or not given a number of features